bruno686/ControlAgent-Small_LLM/README.md

 2️⃣ **For the Task 2** \
 ✅ Where does the 1.5B LLM underperform?
 Analyze which parts lead to failure and why.
 (It failed to correctly grasp fundamental concepts in automating control) \
-⌛️ Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.
+✅ Based on that analysis, consider targeted solutions—such as fine-tuning or prompt engineering.
+(By synthesizing 139 domain data, a 2% improvement was achieved with 1.5B LLM, which was scaled up to 1000 in the next step.)

 3️⃣ **For the Task 3** \
 ⌛️ Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.